ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 accompanied by the same SCT.
 This mis-matched chain information may be useful as a diagnostic tool for HTTPS server operators.

-Check number 2 is to prevent denial of service attacks where an adversary fills up the store prior to attacking a client (thus preventing the client's submission from being recorded), or an attack where the adversary simply attempts to fill up server's storage space.
+Check number 2 is to prevent denial of service (DoS) attacks where an adversary fills up the store prior to attacking a client (thus preventing the client's feedback from being recorded), or an attack where the adversary simply attempts to fill up server's storage space.

 Check number 3 is to help malfunctioning clients from leaking which